Uberi/Autonomy/README.md

 Modules
 -------

-### Get Error.ahk
+### Code.ahk

-Implements error formatting.
-Can display line and column information, underline code causing the error, and point

-out a specific character.
+Implements initialization routines.
+Accesses the filesystem.

 ### Lexer.ahk

 Implements a tokenizer for raw source code given as input.
 Outputs a token array.

-### Preprocess.ahk
+### Preprocessor.ahk

-Preprocesses directives within a token array given as input.
+Implements preprocessor directive handling within a token array given as input.
+Depends on Lexer.ahk.
+Accesses the filesystem.

 ### Parser.ahk

-Parses a token array given as input and output an abstract syntax tree.
+Implements parsing of a token array given as input and output an abstract syntax tree.

 ### Simplify.ahk

-Performs simplifications and transformations to a syntax tree given as input.
+Implements simplification of a syntax tree given as input.

 ### Bytecode.ahk

-Accepts an abstract syntax tree given as input and outputs a bytecode format suitable for

-interpretation or compilation.
+Implements the conversion of an abstract syntax tree given as input to a bytecode format suitable for interpretation or compilation.

 ### Interpreter.ahk

-Not yet implemented.
-Will execute bytecode given as input.
+Implements a runtime execution environment for bytecode given as input.

+### Resources/Get Error.ahk

+Formats error records into a human readable form.
+Can display line and column information, as well as underline and point out incorrect code.

+### Resources/Functions.ahk

+Utility functions bridging compatibility differences between the original version of AutoHotkey and the "AHK Code Tools" dialect.
+Required for use until the compiler is fully self hosting, will be removed afterwards.

+### Resources/Reconstruct.ahk

+Routines for the reconstruction of code from the various stages of compilation, such as a token stream, or a syntax tree.
+Used for debugging purposes, but also has applications outside of this.